Nesting

-Nesting is the practice of placing one formula or function inside another.
+Nesting is the technique of placing one formula or function inside another.
 The idea is that one function requires a value that can be delivered by another.
 By nesting a function inside another, and placing the inner function where a function argument would appear, the inner function can pass a result directly to the outer function.

 Example

-The TODAY function is nested inside of the YEARFRAC function, which is nested inside the INT function.
+In this formula, the TODAY function is nested inside of the YEARFRAC function, which is nested inside the INT function.
 The TODAY function returns the current date, which is passed into the YEARFRAC function as the "end date".
 The start date is provided by cell C4.
 YEARFRAC returns a decimal value like this in D4:

 18.425 // YEARFRAC result on Oct 19, 2019